When do I sign up for housing?

 What if I want to live off campus?

 Only students who qualify as rising Seniors are eligible to compete for an off campus arrangement.
 Hampden-Sydney College is a residential college and as such the opportunity to live outside of College-owned housing is limited to 32 students.
-There is also a waiting list which is established online and is based on the same selection criteria.
+There is also a waiting list which is established and is based on the same selection criteria.
+Students on the waitlist are not guaranteed an off campus slot.

 Students who wish to live off campus should not sign a lease until after competing for and earning one of the off campus positions.
 Students will not be permitted to live outside of College housing based on previous lease agreements or prior year awards.